bjames/neverthenetwork/pages/lisp.md

 # Basic Terms

-* __Routing Locators (RLOCs)__ - RLOCs are 32 or 128-bit integers used to describe a location

-* __Endpoint Identifiers (EIDs)__ - EIDs are 32 or 128-bit integers used to identify an endpoint

-_Note: both RLOCs and EIDs are written using the traditional dotted decimal format we use for IPs_

 * __Tunnel Routers (xTR)__ - Encapsulates IP packets leaving LISP sites and decapsulates IP packets entering LISP sites.
 	- __Ingress Tunnel Router (ITR)__ - Tunnel Router that performs encapsulation and looks up EID-to-RLOC mappings
 	- __Egress Tunnel Router (ETR)__ - Tunnel Router that performs decapsulation and acts as an authoritative source for EID-to-RLOC mappings